Procedure Guide ·Ultrasound ·2026

 Cost vs Deductible

-At $300-$500, an ultrasound alone may not exceed your deductible.
-But ultrasounds are rarely ordered in isolation — they're part of a larger diagnostic workup with bloodwork, exams, and treatment.
-The combined claim typically exceeds deductibles.
+At $300-$500, ultrasound alone may not exceed deductible.
+But rarely ordered alone-combined with bloodwork and exams, claims exceed deductibles.

 Red flag · Pre-existing